cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 * We need to inform Joomla that we'll use PostgreSQL so we need to set `JOOMLA_DB_TYPE` to `pgsql` (can be either `mysql` or `pgsql`).

 :::note
-These information's have been retrieved from this Pull requests: [https://github.com/joomla-docker/docker-joomla/pull/156](https://github.com/joomla-docker/docker-joomla/pull/156).
+This information has been retrieved from this Pull requests: [https://github.com/joomla-docker/docker-joomla/pull/156](https://github.com/joomla-docker/docker-joomla/pull/156).
 :::

 Our `docker-compose.yml` will become: